News

 Key Considerations for Medical Record Review

-Each review type addresses a specific aspect of case preparation.
-Comprehensive cases typically combine multiple approaches—screening, chronological documentation, compliance verification, and economic analysis—rather than relying on a single methodology.
+Each review type addresses a distinct stage of case preparation.
+Comprehensive matters typically require several approaches working in combination (screening, chronological documentation, compliance verification, economic analysis, and IME evaluation) rather than a single methodology applied in isolation.

 1. Case Overview / Summary Review